zekemyapp/BLETestApp/README.md

 ## IMPORTANT
 You are free to use this code if you will.
-But be aware that it was coded in a rush and it is not only full of bugs but it also more than a couple of null exceptions.
-Notably, avoid clicking on any button if you are not connected to a device and/or haven't clicked on a characteristic.
+But be aware that it was coded in a rush and it is not only full of bugs but it has also more than a couple of null exceptions.
+Notably, **avoid clicking on any button if you are not connected to a device and/or haven't clicked on a characteristic**.

 I don't plan to support this app since a proper code made by the Android project already exist [here](https://developer.android.com/guide/topics/connectivity/bluetooth-le)